 Why is keyword ranking important?

 Continuing with our health & lifestyle app example, if you are not ranking for a keyword you want, you are basically not found by the users.
-And not only that, you are also getting fewer installs.
+And not only that, but you are also getting fewer installs.
 Users usually download the apps that appear on the first page and tend not to scroll through all the search results.

 Don’t let your app be unseen.
 Keep an eye on your rankings for important keywords.

 How does app store keyword ranking work?